-Job Applicants with Vision Loss Face Many Barriers
+Job Applicants With Vision Loss Face Many Barriers

-As a freelance writer who monitors news regarding people with disabilities, I have observed that disabled people face significant barriers to employment.
+As a freelance writer who monitors news regarding people with disabilities, I have observed that people with vision loss face significant barriers to employment.
 When people with visual impairments try to find work, they must overcome the stigma, misconceptions, and assumptions made by potential employers that they will not be not capable of doing the job.
 Many employers lack knowledge of the supports that are available from service organizations, specialized employment agencies, and the government, and they do not know how these applicants could be accommodated in the workplace.

 According to 2014 surveys by the National Foundation of the Blind, there are nearly 4 million blind people in the U.S. between the ages of 18 to 64.
 Only 40.4 percent of this population was employed.
 Some disability advocates speculate that unemployment rates may in fact be much higher, because many visually impaired people have given up looking for work.

 A survey by the CNIB, a Canadian charitable organization serving people with visual impairment, found that seven out of ten Canadian employers would choose a sighted job applicant over a blind or partially sighted applicant.
 Over half of the visually impaired people reported that they felt employers viewed them as being disadvantaged and incapable of working.
 Many people with vision loss feel that they were refused job interviews, a position, or a promotion because of their disability.